cerebral/urlon/README.md

     - It doesn't feel like a real URL for people.
 - It is a bit too long.
 We can remove the extra quotes ```"``` and closing tags.

-This is why I developped a new encoding style that is made for URL hash.
+This is why I developped a new object notation that is made for URL hash.

 ### Example

 ```
-VJON.stringify('{"table":{"achievement":{"column":"instance","ascending":true}}}')
+URLON.stringify('{"table":{"achievement":{"column":"instance","ascending":true}}}')

 // Output:      '_table_achievement_column=instance&ascending:true'
 ```

 ## JSON / VJON Comparison